 Science is still unclear as to whether there’s a trade-off between having a high VO2 max, which means you’re able to burn through aerobic energy at a very high rate, and having good running economy, meaning you get the most out of each unit of aerobic energy that you burn.
 So when it comes to longer distance endurance athletes, such as ultrarunners, a high VO2max can potentially be hindering.
 (Joyner, 1991 and Nilson et al, 2019)

 Holy cow, is your head spinning yet?
-I hope that this post brought some insight into what the heck VO2max means on a very basic, surface level explanation.
+I hope that this post discussing VO2 max and running brought some insight into what the heck VO2max means on a very basic, surface level explanation.
 But if it’s left you even more confused than before, here’s the one take away I want you to understand:

 Your running is not defined by numbers.